ChaleeCh/ChaleeCh/README.md

 - 👋 Hi, I’m Chalee!
-- 👀 I’m interested in Data Science, Web Design and Development.
+- 👀 I’m interested in Data Science, Web Development.
 - 🌱 I’m currently learning python programming and full stack web development.
 - 💞️ I’m looking for any opportunities that would allow me to grow and gain experience in the above fields.
 - 📫 Reach me at chaleechansa@gmail.com